jerfletcher/BitNet-wasm/examples/standalone/README.md

 ## Features

 - **Model Inference**: Load and run inference with BitNet models
-- **IndexedDB Caching**: Models are cached in your browser's IndexedDB for faster subsequent loads
 - **Matrix Multiplication**: Demonstrate BitNet's 2-bit quantized matrix multiplication
 - **Integration Example**: Shows how to integrate BitNet-WASM in your own projects

 ## How to Use

-1. View the IndexedDB cache status to see if any models are already stored
-2. Click the "Load Model" button to download and cache the default model
+1. Click the "Load Model" button to download the default model (note: models are downloaded fresh each time)
-3. Enter your input text in the text area
+2. Enter your input text in the text area
-4. Click "Run Inference" to see the model's output
+3. Click "Run Inference" to see the model's output

 ## Integration Guide